In Norway, wood burners are a common sight in houses, apartments and cabins. Here’s what you need to know about this important heating source.

 A backup solution for heating

 Don’t put all your eggs in the same basket, as the saying goes.
-When it comes to heating, that means don’t rely exclusively on one source of heating (like electricity).
+When it comes to heating, that means don’t rely exclusively on one source of heating like electricity or a district heating system.

 If you rely on electric heating and the power goes out for more than a couple of hours when the temperature is below -15°C (5°F), you’re in trouble.
 Many residents of Quebec were glad they had other options than electricity during the great ice storm of 1998, when the power went out for weeks on end in the middle of winter.